Gdoc/Admin

 Another interesting point here is that the share of people across all age groups who live alone has been rising over time.

-This is part of a more general global trend — if you want to read more about the global "rise of living alone", we provide a detailed account of this trend across countries in this article:
+This is part of a more general global trend — if you want to read more about the global "rise of living alone", we provide a detailed account of this trend across countries on our topic page on Loneliness and Social Connection.

 Older people spend more time alone, but this doesn’t necessarily mean they’re lonely